run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

 ## Mark Run:ai System Workers

 === "Version 2.9"
-    In previous versions, you set nodes that ran Run:ai software:
+    In previous versions, you set nodes that were dedicated to Run:ai software:

-    * The Setting was mandatory.
+    * Setting the nodes was mandatory.
     * Run:ai was confined to these nodes.
 If the selected nodes failed or lacked resources, Run:ai would stop working.

     In version 2.9,